 Many times homeowners have no difficulty identifying they have a problem.
 Many times they are noticeable.
 Other times, the signs are really difficult to notice.

-And in many of the examples we see, the circumstances fall somewhere in the center of the two.
+And in many of the examples your specialist sees, the circumstances fall somewhere in the center of the two.
 The homeowner notices an unusual crack, or one wall seems a little bowed or a section of the floor feels to slope slightly.
 But there’s not sufficient indicators for the homeowner to come up with their own verdict.

 Structure Issue Indicators To Think About